 The area on a thermo diagram representing CIN is easily integrated by computer, and is often reported with the plotted sounding.
 [CAUTION: often the magnitude of CIN is reported (i.e., as a positive value).]
 CIN magnitudes from many sounding stations can be plotted on a weather map and analyzed, as in Fig. 14.70.
 To estimate CIN by hand, you can use the same tiling method as was done for CAPE (see the Sample Application at left).

-Thunderstorms are more likely for smaller values of the difference $\Delta z{cap} = z{LFC} - z{LCL}$, which is the nonlocally stable region at the bottom of the storm.
-Namely, a thinner cap on top of the ABL might allow thunderstorms to be more easily triggered.
+Thunderstorms are more likely for smaller values of Δz{cap} , where $\Delta z{cap} = z{LFC} - z{LCL}$ is the thickness of the nonlocally stable region at the bottom of the storm.
+A thinner cap on top of the ABL might allow thunderstorms to be more easily triggered.